dkauf42/bayota/README.md

 - ```bayota_bash_config.con``` specifies the project directory.
 - ```bayota_logging_config``` specifies the format and targets of log messages.

+The configuration files are central to the running of BayOTA packages and set up the local environment\
+for conducting optimization studies.

+They include the file path of the project directory, the output path stems (for stdout, graphics, and logs),\
+and many other settings.
+Several example configuration files can be found in the project source directory.

 #### ✅ Run tests to check whether things work

 Tests are located within each package, but should be run from the project dir: